 The Sigma Trust is a local partnership of academies in North East Essex.
 Sigma was formally established in September 2016 and has grown to become the largest multi-academy trust working solely within Essex.
-The Trust has recently expanded to take on two additional primary schools and now consists of eight secondary schools, one primary, two junior schools and an infant and nursery school and an Initial Teacher Training Scheme.
+The Trust has recently expanded to take on two additional primary schools and now consists of eight secondary schools, one primary and two junior schools.

 The five original secondary schools within The Sigma Trust all became academies in 2012 as part of the North East Essex Education Partnership (NEEEP).
 This was a company limited by guarantee and thus effectively operated as an umbrella trust.
 The partner schools therefore have a strong tradition of working collaboratively to achieve the best outcomes for all students in their academies.